johnbillion/user-switching/readme.txt

 = Does this plugin work with WordPress MU? =

-Yes.
+Yes, but you should really update to Multisite.

 = Does this work as a mu-plugin? =

-Yes, except you'll need to install 'user-switching.php' into the root of your mu-plugins directory, not in the 'user-switching' subdirectory.
-This is a restriction of WordPress, not this plugin.
+Yes, but you'll need to install 'user-switching.php' into the root of your mu-plugins directory, not in the 'user-switching' subdirectory.
+This is a restriction of WordPress.

 == Screenshots ==